Abnormal uterine bleeding

-Abnormal uterine bleeding (AUB), also known as (AVB) or as atypical vaginal bleeding, is vaginal bleeding from the uterus that is abnormally frequent, lasts excessively long, is heavier than normal, or is irregular.
-The term dysfunctional uterine bleeding was used when no underlying cause was present.
-Vaginal bleeding during pregnancy is excluded.
-Iron deficiency anemia may occur and quality of life may be negatively affected.
+Abnormal uterine bleeding is vaginal bleeding from the uterus that is abnormally frequent, lasts excessively long, is heavier than normal, or is irregular.
+The term "dysfunctional uterine bleeding" was used when no underlying cause was present.
+Quality of life may be negatively affected.

-The underlying causes may include ovulation problems, fibroids, the lining of the uterus growing into the uterine wall, uterine polyps, underlying bleeding problems, side effects from birth control, or cancer.
+The underlying causes may be structural or non-structural and are classified in accordance with the FIGO system 1 & 2.
+Common causes include: Ovulation problems, fibroids, the lining of the uterus growing into the uterine wall, uterine polyps, underlying bleeding problems, side effects from birth control, or cancer.
+Susceptibility to each cause is often dependent on an individual's stage in life (prepubescent, premenopausal, postmenopausal).
 More than one category of causes may apply in an individual case.
 The first step in work-up is to rule out a tumor or pregnancy.
+Vaginal bleeding during pregnancy may be abnormal in certain circumstances.
+Please see Obstetrical bleeding and early pregnancy bleeding for more information.
 Medical imaging or hysteroscopy may help with the diagnosis.

 Treatment depends on the underlying cause.
-Options may include hormonal birth control, gonadotropin-releasing hormone (GnRH) agonists, tranexamic acid, NSAIDs, and surgery such as endometrial ablation or hysterectomy.
-Over the course of a year, roughly 20% of reproductive-aged women self-report at least one symptom of AUB.
+Options may include hormonal birth control, gonadotropin-releasing hormone agonists, tranexamic acid, nonsteroidal anti-inflammatory drugs, and surgery such as endometrial ablation or hysterectomy.
+Over the course of a year, roughly 20% of reproductive-aged women self-report at least one symptom of abnormal uterine bleeding.

 Signs and symptoms

-Symptoms include vaginal bleeding that occurs irregularly, at abnormal frequency, lasts excessively long, or is more than normal.
-Normal frequency of periods is 22 to 38 days.
-Variation in the length of time between cycles is typically less than 21 days.
-Bleeding typically last less than nine days and blood loss is less than 80 mL.
-Excessive blood loss may also be defined as that which negatively affects a person's quality of life.
-Bleeding more than six months after menopause is also a concern.
+Although uterine bleeding can be alarming and abnormal, there are many instances in which uterine bleeding is normal.
+FIGO System 1 is the first part of the classification system developed by the International Federation of Gynecology and Obstetrics to standardize the differences between normal uterine bleeding and abnormal uterine bleeding based on frequency, duration, regularity and individual flow volume.